Understand warning about operating system safety

 If you didn't change the operating system yourself

-- If your device is a Pixel or Nexus, learn how to get help.
+- If your device is a Pixel, learn how to get help.

 - If it's a different Android device, contact your device manufacturer.

 If you changed the operating system on purpose